What Is to Be Done? (novel): Utopianism in the novel

 The novel advocates the creation of small socialist cooperatives based on the Russian peasant commune, but ones that are oriented toward industrial production.
-The author promoted the idea that the intellectual's duty was to educate and lead the laboring masses in Russia along a path to socialism that bypassed capitalism.
+The author promoted the idea that the intellectual's duty was to educate and lead the laboring masses in Russia along a path to socialism that is predicted to bypass capitalism.
 Despite his minor role, Rakhmetov, one of the characters in the novel, became an emblem of the philosophical materialism and nobility of Russian radicalism.
 Through one character's dream, the novel also expresses a society gaining "eternal joy" of an earthly kind.

 The work itself can be analyzed as a work of literary utopia through its alternating narrative style, wherein Chernyshevsky makes use of metaliterary techniques that implicate the reader through the author's interruptions and direct addresses to the reader.
 The reader's complicity with the author, who is presumably the narrator, further implicates them in the political act of engaging with Chernyshevsky's ideology.